De Zeven Provinciën-class frigate: Modernization

+Service history

 Live missile firings

 In November 2003, some 200 nmi from the Azores, the missile guidance capabilities were tested with live firings for the first time.
 The firings involved the firing of a single ESSM and a single SM-2ER Block IIIA.
 These firings were the first ever live firings involving a full-size ship-borne active electronically scanned array (i.e., APAR) guiding missiles using the ICWI technique in an operational environment.
 As related by Jane's Navy International:

 During the tracking and missile-firing tests, target profiles were provided by Greek-built EADS/3Sigma Iris PVK medium-range subsonic target drones. [...]
 According to the RNLN, ...
 APAR immediately acquired the missile and maintained track until destruction". [...]
 These ground-breaking tests represented the world's first live verification of the ICWI technique.

 Further live firings were performed in March 2005, again in the Atlantic Ocean some 180 nmi west of the Azores.
 The tests involved three live-firing events including firing a single SM-2 Block IIIA at an Iris target drone at long range, a single ESSM at an Iris target drone, and a two-salvo launch (with one salvo comprising two SM-2 Block IIIAs and the other comprising two ESSMs) against two incoming Iris target drones.
 The long-range SM-2 engagement apparently resulted in an intercept at a range of greater than 100 km from the ship, with a missile-target miss distance of 2.4 m (the warhead's proximity fuse having been disabled for the purposes of the test).

 During the military exercise Formidable Shield 2021, HNLMS De Zeven Provinciën detected and tracked a ballistic missile with Thales-made SMART-L MM radar and relayed the target information to USS Paul Ignatius for SM-3 engagement.
 With this activity, the Netherlands becomes the only European country that can simultaneously scan the airspace beyond the atmosphere and space up to 2000 km for air threats.